-Cash used in investing activities for the three months ended March 31, 2023 and 2022 related primarily to purchases of fixed maturity securities in excess of sales and maturities in each period.
+Cash used in investing activities for the three months ended March 31, 2024 and 2023 related primarily to purchases of fixed maturity securities in excess of sales and maturities in each period.

-Cash provided by financing activities for three months ended March 31, 2023 was related to \$35.0 million in borrowings from our lines of credit, the receipt of \$0.1 million in proceeds from stock option exercises and the receipt of \$0.4 million in proceeds from our employee stock purchase plan, offset by the repurchase of \$6.8 million of our common stock.
-Cash provided by financing activities for three months ended March 31, 2022 was related to \$15.0 million in borrowings from our FHLB line of credit, the receipt of \$0.1 million in proceeds from stock option exercises and the receipt of \$0.3 million in proceeds from our employee stock purchase plan, offset by the repurchase of \$13.0 million of our common stock.
+Cash used in financing activities for three months ended March 31, 2024 was related to \$9.6 million in payments on our lines of credit, offset by the receipt of \$1.9 million in proceeds from stock option exercises and the receipt of \$0.4 million in proceeds from our employee stock purchase plan.
+Cash provided by financing activities for three months ended March 31, 2023 was related to \$35.0 million in borrowings from our FHLB line of credit, the receipt of \$0.1 million in proceeds from stock option exercises and the receipt of \$0.4 million in proceeds from our employee stock purchase plan, offset by the repurchase of \$6.8 million of our common stock.

 We do not have any current plans for material capital expenditures other than current operating requirements.
 We believe that we will generate sufficient cash flows from operations to satisfy our liquidity requirements for at least the next 12 months and beyond.
 The key factor that will affect our future operating cash flows is the frequency and severity of catastrophe losses.
-To the extent our future operating cash flows are insufficient to cover our net losses from catastrophic events, we had \$674.2 million in cash and investment securities available at March 31, 2023.
+To the extent our future operating cash flows are insufficient to cover our net losses from catastrophic events, we had \$766.4 million in cash and investment securities available at March 31, 2024.
 We also have the ability to access additional capital through pursuing third-party borrowings, sales of our equity or debt securities or entrance into a reinsurance arrangement.